Sherbet (powder): Products

-Sherbet lemon and Zotz
+Sherbet lemon

 Sherbet lemons are a popular sweet in the UK, and are sold in most sweet shops.
 They are boiled sweets which have an intense lemon flavour with powdered sherbet centres.
 Variants, such as sherbet fruits including sherbet limes, strawberries, blackcurrants, raspberries and orange are all popular flavours.
 The sherbet lemon has a strong citrus taste and is sour and tangy.
 The sherbet in the middle releases, giving a sensation of extreme lemon bittersweet with fizzy light tangy crisp sour.

-In the Harry Potter series, the character Albus Dumbledore has a particular fondness for sherbet lemons; their name is the passphrase for access to his office.

 A similar candy, made in Italy and popular in the United States, is Zotz, a brand sold in various fruit flavours.

 Sherbet Fountain

 Barratt's "Sherbet Fountain" consists of a 25g tube of sherbet with a liquorice stick, and has been sold since 1925.
-An alternative version consists of a strawberry flavour hard gelatine candy stick, which is red in color.
-The original concept of the sherbert fountain was sold to Barratt's by Henry Edward Brunt, and was rebranded under their name.
+An alternative version consists of a strawberry flavour hard gelatine candy stick, which is red in colour.
+The original concept of the sherbet fountain was sold to Barratt's by Henry Edward Brunt, and was rebranded under their name.

 In the traditional paper packaging, the top of the stick was intended to be bitten off to form a straw and the sherbet sucked through it, where it fizzes and dissolves on the tongue.
 The "new" format only includes a solid liquorice stick, so the sherbet must be licked off that, or eaten directly.
 This method of consumption was also considered acceptable with the original packaging, which has since been replaced with a solid plastic tube to improve the product's freshness and shelf life.
 This is advertised on the packet as "sherbet with a liquorice dip".